Asymptotic condition numbers for linear ordinary differential equations: the generic real case: The functions , and

-\begin{remark} Observe that, for $V_1<W_1$, there exist two branches $x_i(\beta)$ such that $H(x_i(0),0)=h_i(0)=H^{\min}(0)$, one with $x_i(0)=0$ and the other with $x_i(0)=-\pi$.
-For an example of this situation, see the left side of the first row of Figures \ref{branches} and \ref{branchespartial}, where $V_1<W_1$ holds.
-On the other hand, there is a unique branch $h_i(\beta)$ corresponding to the two branches $x_i(\beta)$, for $\beta$ in a right neighborhood of zero.
-In fact, recalling Remark \ref{twosets}, $(x_i(0),0)$ is a solution of (\ref{2pi}), not of (\ref{2piother}) (we have $\alpha^{\max}_{V_1W_1}(x)=0$ if $x$ is a multiple of $\pi$).
-Since the branches $x_i(\beta)$ are continuous functions of $\beta$, this remains valid for $\beta$ in a right neighborhood of zero, and, then, for both branches the corresponding branch $h_i(\beta)$ is given by (\ref{hiWcos}).
-See the right side of the first row of Figures \ref{branches} and \ref{branchespartial}. \end{remark} \begin{theorem} The functions $H^{\max}$ and $H^{\min}$, considered in $[0,\pi]$, are monotonically increasing and decreasing, respectively. \end{theorem}
+In fact, recalling Remark \ref{twosets}, $(x_0,0)$ with $x_0$ multiple of $\pi$ is a solution of (\ref{2pi}), not of (\ref{2piother}) (we have $\alpha^{\max}_{VW}(x_0)=0$: see table (\ref{tablesalpha}) of Appendix \ref{AE}).
+Since the branches $x_i(\beta)$ are continuous functions of $\beta$, this remains valid for $\beta$ in a right neighborhood of zero, and, then, for both branches the corresponding branch $h_i$ is given by (\ref{hiWcos}).

+For an example of this situation, see the left side of the first row of Figures \ref{branches} and \ref{branchespartial}, where $V<W$ holds.